anywherelearning

 Kitchen Math & Meal Planning Challenge

-Real-world math for kids ages 9-14: plan a real meal, scale recipes, compare prices, and manage a grocery budget.
+Real-world math (STEM) for kids ages 9-14: plan a real meal, scale recipes, compare prices, and manage a grocery budget.

 Unlock with membership$99/year · 100+ activities